markterweele/windows-itpro-docs/windows/whats-new/enable-extended-security-updates.md

 - **Windows 365 Cloud PCs**: Windows 10 devices accessing Cloud PCs via [Windows 365](/windows-365/overview) are automatically entitled to ESU for the duration of the ESU offer if the user has an active Windows 365 license assigned, provided the following conditions are met:
    - The Windows 10 device meets the [prerequisites](#prerequisites)
-   - The user must sign in to the Windows 10 device using their Microsoft Entra ID account at least once every 22 days.
+   - The user must sign in to the Windows 10 device using their Microsoft Entra ID account at least once every 22 days to maintain ESU access.
-      - If this 22-day window lapses without sign-in, the device will lose ESU access until the user signs in again.
+      - If this 22-day window lapses without sign-in, the device will no longer be entitled to new ESU updates until the user signs in again.
       - The ESU license is valid for 30 days once issued, and the system attempts to renew it starting at day 22 to avoid service interruption.